linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/PPHA 32400 Winter 2023 Lecture Slides.md

 Similar setup

-Buyers value lemons at  $1,000 and good used cars at$ 2,000.
+Buyers value lemons at  \$1,000 and good used cars at\$ 2,000.
-The reservation price of lemon owners is  $750 and the reservation price of owners of high-quality used cars is$ 1,250.
+The reservation price of lemon owners is  \$750 and the reservation price of owners of high-quality used cars is\$ 1,250.
 Sellers and buyers are risk neutral.
 The share of owners who have lemons is  $\theta$  (not necessarily  $1 / 2$ )